xyhtac/icingatelegram/README.md

 ### Notifications with Telegram Groups.
 Icinga notifications to the Telegram have always worked well because of the popularity of the messenger.
-There are a variaty of scripts for sending messages out there, pick one of your choice.
+There is a variaty of scripts for sending notifications out there, pick one of your choice.
 I do prefer a minimalistic [bash script](https://github.com/lazyfrosch/icinga2-telegram) by *lazyfrosch*, it is also included in this package with minor modifications.
 Put these files to your icinga master:
 ```
 conf.d/telegram-notifications.conf > /etc/icinga2/conf.d/
 scripts/telegram-host-notification.sh > /etc/icinga2/scripts/